A complete list of metrics is available in the reference section.

-Once such a log event message arrives, Butler SOS will store it in its database (for example InfluxDB), from where the log event can be visualised using Grafana.
+Once such a log event message arrives, Butler SOS will store it in its database (for example InfluxDB or New Relic), from where the log event can be visualised using Grafana or within New Relic.

 Log events are also re-published as MQTT messages.
-This makes it trivial for 3rd party systems to trigger actions when certain log events occur in Qlik Sense.
+This makes it possible for 3rd party systems to trigger actions when certain log events occur in Qlik Sense.

-Add Grafana or Prometheus alerts and you have a very capable, close to real-time error/warning monitoring solution.
+This is trivial to set up, but gives you a very capable, close to real-time error/warning monitoring solution.

 The log database